ufal/npfl138/tasks/sgd_manual.md

 #### Tests: sgd_manual_tests
 #### Examples: sgd_manual_examples

+_**The template was updated on Feb 23, 17:30.** The original one did not shuffle the training data.
+You do not need to redownload it, ReCodEx accepts both variants.
+However, the Tests and Examples have been regenerated using the updated template._

 The goal in this exercise is to extend your solution to the [sgd_backpropagation](https://ufal.mff.cuni.cz/courses/npfl138/2425-summer#sgd_backpropagation) assignment by **manually** computing the gradient.